-The Caring School Community (CSC) program is a nationally and internationally recognized, research-based K–6 program that builds classroom and school wide community.
+The Caring School Community (CSC) program is a nationally and internationally recognized, research-based K–6 program that builds classroom and school-wide community.
 It focuses on strengthening students’ connectedness to school.
 This is an important element for increasing academic motivation and achievement and for reducing drug use, violence, and delinquency.
-The Caring School Community Program is a voluntary school-based preparation program for students at Pasco Elementary and Gulfside Elementary Schools, operated by Youth & Family Alternatives in cooperation with the Pasco County School Board.
+The Caring School Community Program is a voluntary school-based preparation program for students at James Marlowe, Northwest, Sunray, Gulf Highlands and Richey Elementary Schools operated by Youth & Family Alternatives in cooperation with the Pasco County School Board.

 The computer-assisted-instruction (CAI) laboratory setting will be utilized during academic class periods.
 Online curriculum will include course work in language arts, mathematics, social studies and science to prepare students to show mastery of Florida student performance standards in any given course.
 Students will spend up to four class periods per day with academic teachers working on improvement of mathematics and language arts skills and progressing through social studies and science curriculum.

 Students will receive support from the Prevention Intervention Counselor.
 The counselor will monitor students’ academic performance and attendance; communicate with parents; and assist students with post-academic or secondary placement plans.

 One classroom will house up to 25 computer stations and serve as the computer-assisted instruction lab.

 Prevention Intervention Counselors are available at all high schools to provide interventions and support services for off track students to prevent them from dropping out.
 They also retrieve high school dropouts.

 Referral process for high school dropouts: